fourstix/Elfos-video/README.md

 **RestoreVideoRegs** -- Restore all registers affected by video routines from the video buffer
 * Restore the R9, RA, RB, RC, RD and RF registers with values retrieved from the video buffer.
-* Safe - This function can be used to restore video registers before calling video routines.
+* Safe - This function can be used to restore video registers after calling video routines.

 Video API Notes
 ---------------